Inca Trail 2026 – Limited spots! Book in advance & secure your place See more

 The best time to hike the Inca Trail is during the dry season, from May to September.
 The weather is generally clearer and drier, although nights can be cold.

-Yes, a permit is required to hike the Inca Trail.
-Permits are limited and can sell out months in advance, so early booking is essential.
+A permit is required to hike the Inca Trail, book in advance as permits are limited and can sell out months in before.

-The hike is considered moderate to challenging.
-It involves steep ascents and descents, high altitudes, and uneven terrain.
+A moderate to challenging hike that involves steep ascents and descents, high altitudes, and uneven terrain.
 Good physical fitness, preparation, and acclimatization to altitude are important.

 Preparation should include cardiovascular exercises like walking, running, or cycling, and strength training, especially for the legs and core.
 Also, practice hiking with a backpack.